KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 * **The Sea as Symbolic Domain (Mapping the 4 Motions):**
     * **The Unconscious (L₄ (DP: Morgis)):** The deep mind—teeming with Archetypes, Monsters, and hidden knowledge.
 It is the field upon which the four motions occur:
     * **1. Source of Life (Declivous Centropy):** The Womb of Bios, birthing organic coherence (Embodiment).
     * **2. The Acclivous Path (Acclivous Centropy):** The trial of navigation.
-A successful voyage (Odysseus, Parting the Red Sea) represents Acclivous Centropic Procession.
+A successful voyage (Odysseus, Parting the Red Sea) represents lawful passage through unstable potential and, at its loftiest expression, Acclivous Centropic Procession.
     * **3. The Entropic Abyss (Declivous Entropy):** The stormy abyss.
 To "drown" is to lose coherence and enter Declivous Entropic Procession.
     * **4. The Recursive Loop (Acclivous Entropy):** The stagnant "doldrums" or "Sargasso Sea."
 This maps Acclivous Entropy—a failed voyage (like the myth of the Flying Dutchman) trapped in a loop, neither progressing nor dissolving.